 The Fund defines cash as cash held by the Custodian.
-There were no cash equivalents held by the Fund as of December 31, 2019 and 2018.
+There were no cash equivalents held by the Fund as of December 31, 2021 and 2020.

 The Fund may deposit cash, United States Treasury Obligations, T-Bill ETFs and money market mutual funds with the Commodity Broker as margin, to the extent permissible under CFTC rules.
 The combination of the Fund's deposits with its Commodity Broker of cash and United States Treasury Obligations and the unrealized profit or loss on open futures contracts represents the Fund's overall equity in its broker trading account.
 To meet the Fund's maintenance margin requirements, the Fund holds United States Treasury Obligations with the Commodity Broker.
 The Fund transfers cash to the Commodity Broker to satisfy variation margin requirements.
 The Fund earns interest on any excess cash deposited with the Commodity Broker and incurs interest expense on any deficit balance with the Commodity Broker.
-The Fund may deposit T-Bill ETFs and money market mutual funds with the Commodity Broker as margin, to the extent permissible under CFTC rules.